Archive for the ‘Nesting Reports’ Category

 2012 Whooping Crane Breeding Season Summary -Canadian Wildlife Service

-by Canadian Wildlife Service
+May 15, 2013by Canadian Wildlife Service

 The 2012 whooping crane nesting season was again productive with a high number of nests being discovered and many fledged young observed.
 Water levels in spring and late summer were adequate and chicks benefited from mild summer conditions.
 For the third time since 1988, whooping crane chicks were captured and banded in Wood Buffalo National Park (WBNP).
 Annual precipitation preceding the 2012 breeding season was 14 percent below the 60year average despite above average accumulation in the spring.
 The majority of spring precipitation fell in the month of March before the arrival of cranes in WBNP.
 During May, water levels were high in most parts of the breeding range, giving the birds many options for nesting.
 Rain in July, August, and September maintained water levels and presumably supported an adequate food supply.
 Area affected by forest fires in WBNP was extensive in 2012.
 Six percent of the park burned in 2012 (the 25-year average burn area is 1%).
 Five fires occurred in the whooping crane nesting area, burning 17,312 ha or 4.2% of that area.

-In May, aerial surveys were conducted to identify whooping crane breeding whooper chick with adult in marshpairs and nests in and outside of WBNP.
+In May, aerial surveys were conducted to identify whooping crane breeding pairs and nests in and outside of WBNP.
 During surveys, 67 pairs of whooping cranes were detected, 66 of these had nests.
 This number represents the third highest count on record.
 In addition to nests detected during surveys, three lone birds displaying territorial behaviour were observed but nests were not located for these birds.
 The single non-nesting territorial pair suggests potential for further population expansion in coming years.
 Of the 66 nests detected in 2012, five were in new territories (all within WBNP) and five were outside of the national park (two in the Lobstick Creek area, and three north of the Nyarling river).

 In late July, surveys to determine fledging success of whooping cranes were completed.
 In total, observers detected 35 fledged young in 33 family groups (31 groups had a single chick, two families had two chicks).
 Apparent average fledging success was slightly higher (0.53) than the 20-year average (0.48).
 Actual success may have been higher but smoke from fires during surveys made it difficult or impossible to access several territories in which nests were detected earlier in the year; thus, additional chicks may have fledged but gone undetected.